Skip to Main Content

 Overview

 Semantic Scholar is a free AI-powered academic search engine created by the Allen Institute for AI, a non-profit research institute founded by Microsoft co-founder Paul Allen.
 Launched in 2015, it uses machine learning algorithms to analyze and understand scientific literature, making it easier to find relevant research across disciplines.
 Unlike traditional keyword-based searches, Semantic Scholar uses the meaning and context of search terms, helping researchers discover papers they might miss with conventional searches.
-The platform covers over 200 million papers from all fields, focusing on science.
+The platform covers over 200 million papers from a wide range of fields, focusing on science.

 Access: https://www.semanticscholar.org/